What is the Half-Year Convention for Depreciation?

 As the table shows, the first year of depreciation is halved due to the half-year convention.
 To make up for it, an extra year is added to the end of the depreciation schedule.

-What is the Depreciation Convention?
+What is a Depreciation Convention?

 A depreciation convention is a rule that is used to determine four different criteria:

-- The deprecation method you can use
+- The depreciation method you can use

 - The depreciation schedule you can use, dependent on the useful life